String topology of finite groups of Lie type: Z l --root data and untwisting of finite groups of Lie type

-We claim that the groups have the same orders.
-For this consider the inclusion
+We now claim that the two groups have the same order.
+For this, consider the inclusion

-But both sides are polynomial algebras on the graded $\Q_\ell$--vector space $Q(\Q_\ell[L]^W))^\tau$, i.e., they have the same degrees; for the left-hand side this was observed above, and for the right-hand side it follows from a result in invariant theorem \cite[Thm.~5.1]{LS99} (see also \cite[Thm.~12.20]{LT09}).
-As the order of the reflection group is the product of the degrees (cf.\ \cite[Thm.~4.14(i)]{LT09}) this shows equality. \end{proof}
+Both sides are polynomial algebras on the graded $\Q_\ell$--vector space $Q(\Q_\ell[L]^W)^\tau$, i.e., they have the same degrees; for the right-hand side this was observed above, and for the left-hand side it follows from a result in invariant theory \cite[Thm.~5.1]{LS99} (see also \cite[Thm.~12.20]{LT09}).
+As the order of a reflection group is the product of its degrees (cf.\ \cite[Thm.~4.14(i)]{LT09}), this shows equality.

+The claims in the `in particular' part were established above as part of the proof. \end{proof}